JorisPaarde/Hubris/README.md

 ### Clone this repository:
 ### In linux:
-To find the link, go to the "code" dropdown menu in this repository.
+To find the link, go to the "code" dropdown menu in this repository.<br>
-Click the clipboard icon next to the url.
+Click the clipboard icon next to the url.<br>
-In your terminal type:
+In your terminal type:<br>

 ```
 $mkdir <jour project directory>